Patrick Vieira looks to build a 'special' legacy in New York

 Fans of New York City FC will be hoping that an opportunity doesn't come knocking for quite some time.
 The good news is that Vieira, for the time being, remains fully focused on the job at hand.

-With all the sound and clutter surrounding his world right now -- living in the US as the manager of NYCFC, an ambitious Major League Soccer club in its second year, in a country coming to terms with missing out on a first men's World Cup since 1986 -- Vieira is calm and considered about a range of footballing topics.
+With all the sound and clutter surrounding his world right now -- living in the US as the manager of NYCFC, an ambitious Major League Soccer club in its third year, in a country coming to terms with missing out on a first men's World Cup since 1986 -- Vieira is calm and considered about a range of footballing topics.

 In their sophomore season, the 41-year-old head coach has led NYCFC back to the playoffs, and is hoping they can go further than last year's conference semifinal defeat to Toronto.